WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 pre-shared or generated from a shared secret:

-1. The token may be a secret piece of either arbitrary data or some (encrypted) meaningful data provided to the originator.
+1. The token may be a secret piece of either arbitrary data or some (encrypted) meaningful data provided by the originator.
+The nature and distribution of such a secret is outside the scope of Whiteflag.

-2. The token may also be derived from an ECDH shared secret as described in 5.2.3 Key and Token Derivation.
+2. The token may also be derived from an ECDH negotiated shared secret using `K0B` messages, as described in [5.2](#52-cryptographic-support-functions).
+    This allows a secret negotatiated with one (already authenticated) account for the authentication of antother account of the same originator, e.g. to create an anonymous side channel.

 The secret token must not be used directly in a single `A2(0)` message.
 Instead, the authentication data sent in the `A2(0)` message must be derived